JakeHump/dwa15-spring2017-notes/03_Laravel/15_Composer_Packages.md

 When you visit this action you should see some output of a random string of letters and numbers, e.g. `ElAivf96`.

 Note that in this example, we weren't guided to add any providers or aliases in `config/app.php` like we did with debugbar.

-This works because in the example we're given, we're given the namespaced name for the class `Rych\Random\Random()`.
-Using this full namespace, Composer and our autoloading configuration knows to navigate to `vendor/rsych/` to find the appropriate class file.
+This works because we used the full namespace when invoking the class: `\Rych\Random\Random()`.

 But what if we didn't want to have to specify the full namespace every time?